jameel-maayah/invisiGAN/README.md

 ## 3. Methodology

+*LaTeX does not render on GitHub Pages, so view this section from the GitHub repo itself*

 We adopt a traditional cGAN training framework[2] that conditions the generator network on a random binary sequence $M$ instead of class labels:

 $G(z, M)$ - Generator network